Duslerke/datamunge/README.md

     ```
     - Windows: Run:
     `./venv/Scripts/activate.bat` or `./venv/Scripts/activate.ps1` _(whichever works)_.
-4. _(Optional)_ If all was successful, you should be within the Python's virtual environment.
+4. _(Optional)_ If all was successful, your terminal's session should be within the Python's virtual environment.
-   You can verify that by running `echo $VIRTUAL_ENV` on Linux, or Windows: `echo %VIRTUAL_ENV%`.
+   You can verify that by running `echo $VIRTUAL_ENV` on Linux, or `echo %VIRTUAL_ENV%` on Windows.
-   The output directory path should point to `venv`: `.../datamunge/venv`.
+   The output directory path should point to `venv`.
+Trimmed example: `.../datamunge/venv`.

-   Additionally, if your
-   virtual environment has been freshly created, it will only have 1 _(pip)_ package installed within it
+   Additionally, if your virtual environment has been freshly created, it will only have 1 _(pip)_ package installed within it,
+   run `pip list` to see the packages installed inside the virtual environment.
 5. Lastly, once within the virtual environment, install all of the packages the project needs by running:
    ```sh
     pip install -r requirements.txt
    ```
+   _(If you run `pip list` again, you will notice that the list of installed packages within the environmnent has grown.)_
-6. _(Conditional)_ If you have already done the virtual environment setup in the past, and installed the packages it needs
+6. _(Conditional)_ **Refer to this if you have already done the virtual environment setup in the past**, and installed the
+   packages it needs.

-   it is possible that since then the project has started requiring a few extra packages that you don't have installed.
-You
+   It's possible that since your last setup the project has introduced new packages that you don't have installed **yet**.
-   may notice this by getting missing package import errors whilst attempting to run some of the code here.
+   You may notice this by getting missing package import errors whilst attempting to run some of the code within the project.

    **To ensure** your previously created environment is **up-to-date**, run:
    ```sh
     pip install --upgrade -r requirements.txt
    ```
-   to upgrade old package versions, or to install new missing packages.
+   to upgrade old package versions, and/or to install new missing packages.

 # Dependencies
 _Note!
 In between the installs of any packages specified here, if the package you've installed